What Does Financially Independent Mean?

 Also, pay attention to your credit history and track your credit score.

-Understand what your take-home pay is each month.
+Understand what your take-home pay is each month and brainstorm ways you can increase your monthly income.

-Would taking on a part-time job (even a temporary one) in addition to your “day job” help you meet the goals you’ve set?
+- Take on a part-time job (even a temporary one) in addition to your “day job” to help you meet money goals?

-Consider implementing some passive or nearly passive income sources – dividend investing, renting out a room in your home, writing a book, selling items you no longer use, etc. – to boost your incoming cash flow as well.
+Consider implementing some passive or nearly passive income sources to boost your incoming cash flow as well, such as:

-Use a tool like Personal Capital or Tiller Money to track your expenses and see if there is anything you can do to reduce them.
+Use a tool like Empower or Tiller Money to track your expenses and see if there's anything you can do to reduce them.

 If you’ve never tracked your spending before, you might be surprised to know where you can save money each month.